rnakato/DROMPA3/README.md

 # 3. Usage
- See Manual.pdf for detail.
+ See [Manual.pdf](https://github.com/rnakato/DROMPA3/blob/master/Manual.pdf) for detail.
 Please direct bug reports and questions about usage to rnakato@iam.u-tokyo.ac.jp.

-# 4. Reference
+# 4. Citation
+1. Nakato, R. and Shirahige K., Statistical Analysis and Quality Assessment of ChIP-seq Data with DROMPA, pp. 631–643, Springer New York, New York, NY, 2018.

-1. Nakato R., Shirahige K. Recent advances in ChIP-seq analysis: from quality management to whole-genome annotation, Briefings in Bioinformatics, 2016.
+2. Nakato R., Shirahige K., Recent advances in ChIP-seq analysis: from quality management to whole-genome annotation, Briefings in Bioinformatics, 2016.

-2. Nakato, R., Itoh T. and Shirahige K.: DROMPA: easy-to-handle peak calling and visualization software for the computational analysis and validation of ChIP-seq data, Genes to Cells, vol.18, issue 7, 2013.
+3. Nakato, R., Itoh T. and Shirahige K., DROMPA: easy-to-handle peak calling and visualization software for the computational analysis and validation of ChIP-seq data, Genes to Cells, vol.18, issue 7, 2013.